Rivers and Lakes

 Ensuring we have enough water to support people and wildlife

 The Instream Flow Program ensures that New Hampshire’s 19 designated rivers have enough water to support the needs of people and aquatic life.

 Every two years, NHDES produces an Integrated Report describing the quality of New Hampshire’s surface waters and an analysis of how well the waters provide for the protection and propagation of a balanced population of shellfish, fish and wildlife, and allow recreational activities in and on the water.
 Some waters are categorized as impaired and require the creation of a Total Maximum Daily Load (TMDL): the calculation of the maximum amount of a pollutant that a waterbody can receive or contain while maintaining the water quality standard for its designated use.
 Learn more about water quality assessments!

-The Water Quality Standards Advisory Committee exists to facilitate public input, solicit advice and provide a forum for the discussion of focused surface water quality standards issues.
+The Water Quality Standards Information Exchange exists to facilitate public input, solicit advice and provide a forum for the discussion of focused surface water quality standards issues.

 Water Quality Certification

 The purpose of the Water Quality Certification program is to protect surface water quality and uses (such as swimming and aquatic life) by ensuring compliance with the state’s surface water quality standards.